AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 strength - force acting on a unit mass of the test particle) is given by the law of inverted squares (1.1).
 Outside the

-smaller - is given only by the gravitational mass
+in depth - is given only by the gravitational mass contained

-contained between the given place r and the center r = 0.
+between the given place r and the center r = 0.
+And in the

-And in the middle r = 0 the gravitational force is zero
+middle r = 0 the gravitational force is zero -

 is canceled (it was also discussed

-bodies ") .
-However, it does not follow that it would
+bodies").
+However, it does not follow that the

 The gravitational dilation of time does not depend on the